 Please contact us for current domestic flight information.

 One solution for those seeking flights to Gorontalo is the international connection to Manado in North Sulawesi.
 Silk Air provides routine flights to Manado directly from Singapore.
 It is a subsidiary of Singapore Airlines.
 As of late February 2010, Air Asia no longer flies to Manado.

-Wings Air flies daily from Manado at 1825 hrs.
+Wings Air flies daily from Manado.
 This allows divers from Singapore to arrive in Gorontalo the same day.
 The return flight leaves Gorontalo for Manado at 0530 hrs.
 This allows plenty of time to check-in to a returning flight to Singapore.
 Please check the Lion Air web site for the current schedule.
+Garuda Indonesia may also be an alternative.
+Please check its current schedule.
 The overland route from Manado takes a full day whether by private transport or by bus.

 Indonesia’s Visa Policy

 In 2010, Indonesia revised some of its visa procedures to make things easier.
-Please check the current requirements and options from the Indonesian web site.
+Please check the current requirements and options on the Indonesian visa website.

 New Airport Terminal

 Gorontalo’s Djalaluddin Airport now has a new terminal building.
 Its modern features include sky bridges for travelers arriving by jet.
 The new baggage claim area is spacious.
 Also, a smoking area helps keep the facility smoke-free.

 Divers with reservations with Miguel’s Diving have airport transfers in Gorontalo included in their dive package.
 Typically, there will be four passengers per vehicle.
 The ride takes about an hour.